 Be Clear About Expectations

 You’re hiring live entertainment and when things are live, they cannot be as planned out.
-But, you can set limits and expectations for that vendor.
+But, you can set limits and expectations for that supplier.
 For example, if you hire a comedian for the reception, you can tell them what types of jokes are off limits.
 If you’re hiring a live band, you can sit down and compile a list of music that you want played throughout the event.

 Check with Your Venue

 Not all wedding venues allow outside live wedding entertainment.
-So, check with your venue to see if they have a list of approved vendors for entertainment.
+So, check with your venue to see if they have a list of approved suppliers for entertainment.
 Even if they don’t have a list, they may have a statement in their contract that requires pre-approval before hiring live entertainment – and the company may need to furnish a license and proof of insurance before they are allowed to show up.